 Cloud capital isn’t servers and code, but the political economy of dependency.
 It’s the soft power Amazon, Microsoft, and Google wield by owning the pipes and APIs of modern life.
 They don’t merely sell computing, they lease out control, one serverless function at a time.

-Imagine a medieval fiefdom, only instead of land, you’re tied to the whims of AWS billing and Google’s usage quotas.
-Your “freemium” is their fealty.
+Imagine a medieval fiefdom, only instead of land, the tenant is tied to the whims of AWS billing and Google’s usage quotas.
+A “freemium” tier is their fealty.

 Europe’s weak hand